deeexcee-io/LOI-Bins/README.md

 This is my collection of ways to Execute Code in a number of different Programming Languages on a Victim Windows Host which doesnt have the environment installed.

-This is nothing ground breaking, but I havent seen this technique documented anywhere.
+Running an .exe from a remote share is nothing new, but what I havent seen is this technique documented anywhere.
 As long as you have the right environment installed on your Attacker Controlled Windows Device you can essentially run any code you wish in memory.

 More will be added as and when I have the time to research it.